 The department creates an internal service delivery or submits an IRI to HRS at the time a position requiring a background check is posted (see the Workday Procurement Internal Service Delivery reference guide and BPPM 70.05).
 The internal service delivery or IRI should include the position number for the position being posted.
 If more than one position needing a background check is being posted, all position numbers are included on the IRI.

 Departments request background checks for finalists before an offer letter is extended.
 HRS conducts background checks through HireRight and does a WATCH background check through the Washington State Patrol, then notifies the hiring manager of the results.

-Requesting departments do not submit an IRI to HRS.
+Requesting departments do not create an internal service delivery or submit an IRI to HRS.
 The expense for a HireRight background check is transferred to the appropriate department’s account code when the monthly invoice is processed.
 The expense for a WATCH background check is transferred to the appropriate department’s account when the purchasing card used for the transaction is reconciled each month.

 When the hiring department uses the HRS background check process, HRS is responsible for the following: